-- 1512.1 Exempt Spaces: The following rooms, spaces and areas, are exempt from the lighting power requirements in Sections 1520 and 1530 but shall comply with all other requirements of this chapter. - 1.
+- 1512.1 Exempt Spaces: The following rooms, spaces, and areas are exempt from the lighting power requirements in Sections 1520 and 1530 but shall comply with all other requirements of this chapter. - 1.
 Areas in which medical or dental tasks are performed. - 2.
 High risk security areas or any area identified by building officials as requiring additional lighting. - 3.
 Spaces designed for primary use by the visually impaired, hard of hearing (lip-reading) or by senior citizens. - 4.
 Food preparation areas. - 5.
-Outdoor manufacturing, greenhouses and processing areas - 6.
-Electrical/mechanical equipment rooms. - 7.
-Outdoor athletic facilities.
+Electrical/mechanical equipment rooms. - ⇔ 6.
+Inspection and restoration areas in galleries and museums.

-- 8. Inspection and restoration areas in galleries and museums. - 9.
-The sanctuary portion of a house of worship, defined as the space or room where the worship service takes place.
+- 7. The sanctuary portion of a house of worship, defined as the space or room where the worship service takes place.
 Classrooms, meeting rooms, offices and multipurpose rooms that are part of the same facility are not exempt. - 1512.2 Exempt Lighting Equipment: The following lighting equipment and tasks are exempt from the lighting requirements of Section 1520 and need not be included when calculating the installed lighting power under Section 1530 but shall comply with all other requirements of this chapter.
 All other lighting in areas that are not exempted by Section 1512.2, where exempt tasks and equipment are used, shall comply with all of the requirements of this chapter. - 1.
 Special lighting needs for research. - 2.
 Emergency lighting that is automatically OFF during normal building operation. - 3.
-Lighting integral to signs, and permanently ballasted lighting fixtures for walkways and pathways. - 4.
-Lighting that is part of machines, equipment or furniture. - 5.
+Lighting that is part of machines, equipment or furniture. - 4.
 Lighting that is used solely for indoor plant growth during the hours of 10:00 p.m. to 6:00 a.m.

-- 6. Lighting for theatrical productions, television broadcasting (including sports facilities), audio-visual presentations and special effects lighting for stage areas and dance floors in entertainment facilities. - 7.
-Lighting for art exhibits, non-retail displays, portable plug in display fixtures and show case lighting. - 8.
-Exterior lighting for public monuments. - 1513 Lighting Controls: Lighting, including exempt lighting in Section 1512, shall comply with this section.
+- 5. Lighting for theatrical productions, television broadcasting (including sports facilities), audio-visual presentations and special effects lighting for stage areas and dance floors in entertainment facilities. - 6.
+Lighting for art exhibits, non-retail displays, portable plug in display fixtures and show case lighting. - 1513 Lighting Controls: Lighting, including exempt lighting in Section 1512, shall comply with this section.
 Where occupancy sensors are cited, they shall have the features listed in Section 1513.6.1.
 Where automatic time switches are cited, they shall have the features listed in Section 1513.6.2. - 1513.1 Local Control and Accessibility: Each space, enclosed by walls or ceiling-height partitions, shall be provided with lighting controls located within that space.
 The lighting controls, whether one or more, shall be capable of turning off all lights within the space.
 The controls shall be readily accessible, at the point of entry/exit, to personnel occupying or using the space.